Rupee Sheds 07 Paisa Against Dollar - UrduPoint

 Rupee Sheds 07 Paisa Against Dollar

-The Japanese Yen remained unchanged to close at Rs185, whereas an increase of 54 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 354.41 compared to the last closing of Rs 353.87.
+The Japanese Yen remained unchanged to close at Rs185, whereas an increase of Rs1.15 was witnessed in the exchange rate of the British Pound, which was traded at Rs 354.02 compared to the last closing of Rs 352.87.

 The exchange rates of the Emirates Dirham and the Saudi Riyal increased by 02 paisa each to close at Rs 76.03 and Rs 74.46 respectively.